apostrophecms/apostrophe-documentation/other/field-types/slug.md

 `slug` adds a slug field to the schema for specifying the contextual location of content in your site.
 Usually there is only one, named `slug`, and it is already part of your schema when extending pieces or custom pages.

-By default slugs are sanitized by the [sluggo](https://github.com/punkave/sluggo) module.
-This can be changed by overriding the `apos.utils.slugify` method.
+By default slugs are sanitized.

 ## Settings